ay0408/CompLaplace/README.md

 ## Major cons of our methods and future directions

-・When we can assume that the partitioning does not vary between neighboring datasets (for example, when we can assume that the set of significant SNPs does not change even if a single individual in the analysis varies), our method satisfies $\epsilon$-differential privacy; therefore, we can use it to improve accuracy when the required privacy level is high.
+・When we can assume that the partitioning does not vary between neighboring datasets (for example, when we can assume that the set of significant SNPs does not change even if a single individual in the analysis varies), our method can satisfy $\epsilon$-differential privacy; therefore, we can use it to improve accuracy when the required privacy level is high.

 ### The below discussion is for the case when we cannot make the assumption on the partitioning.